reiryuki/AudioFX-LineageOS-Magisk-Module/README.md

 - Install this module via Magisk app or recovery
 - Reboot

+## Optionals
+- You can clear data the AudioFX LineageOS by run Terminal before flashing the module:

+  su

+  `setprop audiofx.cleanup 1`

+  Flash the module and reboot after.

 ## Credits
 - Android Ryuki Mods Discussions Team
 - https://t.me/androidryukimodsdiscussions/25188